earqq/sunatAndReniec/README.md

-# My API
+# SunatAndReniec

-This API provides basic functionality for managing users.
+This API provides basic functionality for making request to get a person and company Data

 ## Getting Started